The Medicare Supplement Plans Comparison Chart: Compare Medigap Benefits Side by Side

 Plan F covers more standardized out-of-pocket Medicare costs than any other Medigap plan.
 In fact, Plan F covers all 9 of the standardized Medigap benefits a plan may offer.

 Medigap Plan G is the second most popular Medigap plan, and it is quickly growing in popularity.
-Plan G enrollment spiked 39 percent in recent years.2
+Plan G enrollment spiked 22 percent in recent years, and more than one in four Medigap beneficiaries have Plan G.2

 Medigap Plan G covers all of the same out-of-pocket Medicare costs than Plan F covers, except for the Medicare Part B deductible.
 The 2024 Part B deductible is $240 per year ($20 per month).